tobixoxo/tobixoxo/README.md

 I am Sanjeev!

-CS engineering student with a knack to solve problems, build creative stuff and learning new things!
+CS grad with a knack to solve problems, build creative stuff and learning new things!
-I completed my 6 months long internship at Microsoft and right now I am exploring different domains in software engineering!
+fascinated by distributed systems, Neural Networks and cats!
 Apart from that I draw sometimes :)

 You can find me at [Linked\[In\]](https://www.linkedin.com/in/sanjeev-singh-rawat-2b63b7201/) and [Instagram](https://www.instagram.com/sanjeev.draws/) (art)